Haimeng Zhao

 Welcome!

 In particular, I’m interested in the foundation, applications and interplay of quantum many-body physics, information theory and high-dimensional statistics.
-I strive to understand scientific discovery as a quantum process and exploit its quantum nature to facilitate discoveries.
+I aspire to understand scientific discovery as a quantum process and exploit its quantum nature to facilitate discoveries.

 Before Caltech, I received my Bachelor’s degree in Mathematics and Physics with Honours from Tsinghua University.
 I was an undergrad research fellow in John Preskill’s group at IQIM, Caltech and an exchange student in Giuseppe Carleo’s group at EPFL in Switzerland.
 At Tsinghua, I worked on quantum information in Dong-Ling Deng’s group at IIIS and AI for Astronomy with Wei Zhu.